isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-ground-bees/index.md

 ##  Are Ground Bees Dangerous?

 Male ground bees like Carpenter Bees do not have a sting!
 Mainly, the male ground bees are the ones that fly over the bee nest.
 However, male ground bees are very aggressive but will not sting.
 On the contrary, female ground bees are not aggressive but can sting.
-Therefore, ensure that you will irritate them to cause them to initiate self
+Therefore, ensure that you will irritate them to cause them to initiate self-defense.
-- defense.
 Therefore, ground bees will only sting if they are aiming to defend themselves and their colony.

 However, ground bee nests are as dangerous due to the chemicals that come with the bee sting.